mjturi/AIClubWorkshopsSpring21/workshop4/ObjectTracking.md

 We then initialize the bounding box value using the ```cv2.selectROI()``` function which will prompt the user, in the frame, to drag and create a bounding box around an object they want to track.
 This function will return the coordinates to the bounding box.

-Finally we start the fps object to get the fps diplayed in the frame.
+Finally we start the fps object to get the fps displayed in the frame.

 ```python
 if key == ord('c'):